canonical/kubeflow-ci/actions/dump-charm-debug-artifacts/README.md

 ```

 > [!IMPORTANT]
-> When calling the action multiple times for the same job (i.e. using a matrix), it's crucial to define `artifact-prefix`.
-Otherwise, the action will fail trying to upload logs from different jobs to the same file.
+> When calling the action from multiple runs of the same job (i.e. using a matrix), it's crucial to define `artifact-prefix`.
+Otherwise, the action will fail trying to upload logs from different job runs to the same file.

 To use this script directly, do: